-Although heat is part of the name, you can use a heat pump for AC.
-It works by shifting heat instead of creating it (unlike furnaces) which is why it can be used as a dual function unit.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it can be used as a two way system.
 It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just look at these two high quality units from Lennox.
+Just compare these two high quality units from Lennox.

 XC25 Air Conditioner

 ENERGY STAR® Qualified

 SEER is an efficiency guideline for air conditioners, and the bigger the number, the better it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
 You can tell from these examples by looking at the SEER rating, air conditioners are mostly equal, if not even better depending on the AC you choose.
 The greatest difference between the two is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warm climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 You should speak with a NATE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump compare with a furnace?